Me and SuperMemo

 I was adding more and more example sentences to my items.
 For example, if I was adding a word from a book, I would add the sentence from the book which contained the word, as well as the examples that I'd find in my dictionary.
 In some of my items, I had 4 or 5 example sentences!

 My problem was that in SuperMemo 6.7 the answer field of an item could only have 255 characters.
 Sometimes all the sentences would not fit in the field, so I would have to shorten them or even leave some out.
-(By the way, SuperMemo 2000 does not have the 255-character limit.
-You can add as much text as you want.)

 My motivation for using SuperMemo

 I used SuperMemo throughout high school.
-Every day I would review items for 10-30 minutes.
+Every single day I would review items for 10-30 minutes.
 On many days I would spend even more time to add new items (between 30 minutes and 3 hours).
 Why did I continue to use SuperMemo over all those years?

 Results of using SuperMemo

 My strategy (reading books, watching TV, and making a lot of SuperMemo items) worked.
-Using SuperMemo improved my vocabulary, but also my pronunciation (my items contained phonetic transcription) and grammar (because of all the example sentences in my items).
+Using SuperMemo improved my vocabulary, but also my pronunciation (my items contained phonetic transcriptions) and grammar (because of all the example sentences in my items).
 It helped me read books, watch TV, write, speak... it simply helped me in every area of English.

 New English collection